bitcoinvsalts/node-binance-trader/README.md

     * **(Default)**: This will use the available funds in margin or spot wallets, and will stop opening new trades when funds run out (low risk).
     * **Borrow Minimum**: This will use the available funds in margin or spot wallets, and will then start borrowing funds in margin to execute new trades (medium risk).
     * **Borrow All**: This will always borrow funds in margin to execute new trades regardless of available funds (high risk).
     * **Sell All**: This will use the available funds in margin or spot wallets, then re-sell a small portion of every active trade in order to free up funds for the new trades.
-All active trades will have the same investment.
+The aim is to have all active trades will have the same investment.
 E.g. 4 active trades will use 25% of your balance each, if a 5th trade opens then it will sell a portion from the previous 4 so that all 5 trades are using 20% of your balance.
-However, once trades start to close it will not re-buy the remaining open trades.
+However, once trades start to close it will not re-buy the remaining open trades, so this can result in some variation over time.
     * **Sell Largest**: This will use the available funds in margin or spot wallets, then re-sell half of the largest trade.
 E.g. (assuming you set the quantity to 1) 1st trade will use 100% of your balance, the 2nd trade will sell 50% of the first trade and use that, the 3rd trade will sell 50% of the first trade so now you have 1st @ 25%, 2nd @ 50%, 3rd @ 25% of your total balance.
 The difference between this and the "All" model is that it only re-sells from a single existing trade whenever a new one comes in.
 This means that sometimes the trade sizes will not be equal.
 This also will not re-buy for remaining open trades.
   * Each model will first attempt to use the "Quantity to Buy" from BVA (either as an absolute or a fraction), this will represent the largets possible trade value.
 Only if there are insufficient funds, then it will apply one of the options or reduce the trade quantity.
   * The models that calculate a quantity relative to your current balance will only use the total balance from the primary wallet (margin by default).
 Also, if some or all of that balance is locked up in active LONG trades, it will estimate the total balance based on the original opening price of those trades (not current market price).
   * Only LONG trades consume your available balance (all SHORT trades are done through borrowing).
 * **CONFIG: Primary Wallet**
   * You can choose whether to use the spot or margin wallet as your primary wallet for LONG trades.
 It will also use the total balance from this primary wallet to calculate the size of SHORT trades if you are using **Quantity as Fraction**.
-* **Alternate Wallet Fall Back**
-  * If you do not have sufficient funds in your primary wallet (e.g. margin) to make LONG trades, it will automatically try to make the trade from your other wallet (e.g. spot).
 * **CONFIG: Wallet Buffer**
   * As slippage, spread, and bad trades are difficult to predict, it is good to keep some additional funds in your wallet to cover these costs.
 You can specify a buffer amount as a fraction of your wallet (e.g. 0.1 is 10%), which will not be used for opening LONG trades.
 * **CONFIG: Maximum Count of Trades**